How to get a cannabis license in Zimbabwe with GrowerIQ

 The Current Cannabis Cultivation Market in Zimbabwe

 In 2019, Bloomberg reported that there were 57 licensed investors in Zimbabwe.
 These range from local operators to firms from Germany, Switzerland, and Canada.
+By 2024-2025, this number has grown as Zimbabwe continues to attract international interest.
 Investors own all of their investments, and the government does not have any co-ownership of their operations.
 In order to get a cannabis license in Zimbabwe, investors work with The Zimbabwe Investment and Development Agency (ZIDA).
 Marijuana and hemp are not differentiated in Zimbabwe.
 Both are considered to be cannabis and either of them can be grown with the same license.

 “Zimbabwe could potentially gain $19.5 million in yearly tax revenue [from cannabis]… [and] could lead to 60,000-90,000 jobs for Zimbabwe.
 The medical cannabis industry could save Zimbabwe $9.9 million in health care costs [1].”